PLOS/wombat/src/deb/README.md

 `*.war` file instead.

-# Overview of Debian packaging for Rhino (for PLOS-internal deployment only) #
+# Overview of Debian packaging for Wombat (for PLOS-internal deployment only) #

 ## jdeb Maven Plugin ##